A guide to set up your XMPP account

 Step 2: Search for “Conversations” app in F-Droid and install it.

 Step 3: Register an XMPP account on any xmpp server.
-You can choose an XMPP service provider from this list.
+You can choose an XMPP service provider from this URL.
+It will give you a list of 5 servers that you can register on, and then will give you 5 different random servers upon refreshing the page.

 Step 4: Open the Conversations app and then click on ‘I already have an account’ option.